leigh-hackspace/website-hugo/content/blog/2024/creating-an-appletalk-nas/index.md

 ---
 {{< image src="netatalk.png" width="400x" class="is-pulled-right" title="The Netatalk logo.">}}

-Working on [retro Apple Macs](../../2023/powerbook-g4-disk-replacement/) sometimes presents its own challenges in a modern context, most systems make use of either outdated or dying media which may be unreliable or difficult to locate.
+Working on [retro Apple Macs](../../2023/powerbook-g4-disk-replacement/) sometimes presents challenges in a modern context, most systems make use of either outdated or dying media which may be unreliable or difficult to locate.
 In my case, I've recently acquired a Power Mac G4 Sawtooth which while it has USB the interface is slow and wrangling files between computers using USB sticks isn't the quickest method.
 For even older Macs this isn't even an option, so you have to resort to burnt CDs, Zip disks, or floppy disks.
 Thankfully Apple has always supported some level of networking on even their earliest machines; AppleTalk.

 [Netatalk](https://netatalk.io) is a modern implementation of the AppleTalk protocols and can be used to provide file shares and time services over Ethernet.
 To connect to LocalTalk devices you'll need a [quite expensive network converter]().
-We're going to setu p, install, and configure a basic Netatalk 2.3 server on Ubuntu 24.02 and share a folder and time services.
+We're going to set-up, install, and configure a basic Netatalk 2.3 server on Ubuntu 24.02 and share a folder and time services.

 ## System preparation